Who We Are & Why We're Different

 STEPHEN L. SULZER

-Mr. Sulzer has also expanded NFLI’s course offerings with a new course on Virginia’s 2020 gun control legislation and a short course on insurance coverage and other programs available to protect your finances if you are involved in a self-defense incident.
+Mr. Sulzer has also expanded NFLI’s offerings with a course on Virginia’s 2020 gun control legislation and a short course on insurance coverage and other programs available to protect your finances if you are involved in a self-defense incident or a red flag proceeding.